nigelabrera0026/Docker-Introduction/README.md

 We will first create a React application with Vite

 - Create a folder where you want your project to be placed.
-- Open your bash terminal and paste this command.
+- Open your bash terminal and paste this script.

 ```bash
 npm create vite@latest project_name -- --template react-ts